 The plug-in provides support for a wide variety of library types through the use of resource templates.
 A resource template is an XML file that specifies the information required to define a certain type of resource (such as a library).
 See "Managing Resource Templates" on page 38 for more information about resource templates.
-Many of the library types available correspond to the engine types specified on the SAS LIBNAME statement, with the options available for the library definition corresponding to the LIBNAME options for the engine.
-In addition, library types are available for a generic library (a definition without an engine name already supplied) and a pre-assigned library (a definition for a library assigned by SAS during initialization, such as SASUSER or WORK).
+Many of the library types available correspond to the engine types specified on the SAS LIBNAME statement, with the options available for the library types are available for a generic library (a definition without an engine name already supplied) and a pre-assigned library (a definition for a library assigned by SAS during initialization, such as SASUSER or WORK).